 Use an up-to-date browser to ensure that you can use all of Coder's features.
-We currently require the following versions or newer:
+Coder runs on the following browsers:

-If you're using Remote IDEs, allow pop-ups; Coder launches the Remote IDE in a pop-up window.
+If you're using Remote IDEs, allow pop-ups; Coder launches the Web Terminal and Remote IDE in pop-up windows.

 Coder requires the use of a persistent volume in your Kubernetes cluster to store workspaces data.
 More specifically, the persistent volume claim (PVC) requires the block storage type (the PVC is created when you create the workspace to mount the requested block storage).

 /home directory of a workspace are persisted in the PVC.